robin-raymond/zax.io/discard.md

 }

 funcVersion2 final : ()(input # : Integer) = {
-    // This is allowed since the input variable is discarded intentionally }
+    // this allows the input argument to be optional and when the input argument
+    // is not specified then the value is defaulted to the default value of the
+    // type
+}

 funcVersion3 final : ()(ignoredButRequired : Integer) = {
-    // This is allowed as the argument is knowingly not important but still
+    // the argument is requires as an argument but the value is discarded
-    // required to be passed but discarded after
+    // internally within the function
     # ignoredButRequired
 }

 funcVersion4 final : ()(# : Integer, # : Integer) = {
+    // the arguments are not important and any values passed in are entirely
+    // discarded; alternatively the argument can be specified by a type and
+    // not a value
+}

+funcVersion5 final : ()(# : Integer) = {
+    // the argument is not important and any values passed in are entirely
+    // discarded; alternatively the argument can be specified by a type and
+    // not a value
+}

+funcVersion5 final : ()(# : String) = {
-    // This is allowed as the argument is knowingly declared with an unnamed
+    // the argument is not important and any values passed in are entirely
-    // variable and thus may be discarded with the need to
-    // mark with `#`
+    // discarded; alternatively the argument can be specified by a type and
+    // not a value
 }

 func(42)